LucientZ/YouTube-Frame-Ripper/README.md

 # YouTube-Frame-Ripper
 This tool utilizes node modules to rip frames from a youtube video and convert them to block-text characters.
 An up-to-date release of node.js is required to run this.

+For a demo of what this tool was created for, watch this YouTube video: https://www.youtube.com/watch?v=HWIbUDLiNBs

 ### <ins>Dependencies</ins>
 - ffmpeg-extract-frames
 - sharp